Join the cohort with educators across northeastern Pennsylvania!

 - Achieve positive public relations via community outreach

-- Participate in an experience that will provide wonderful opportunities for learning and collaboration between the education and business communities of Lackawanna County
+- Participate in an experience that will provide wonderful opportunities for learning and collaboration between the education and business communities of Lackawanna County.

 What will I be doing?

-Prior to the program, businesses are asked to identify the opportunities and challenges related to hiring, training, promoting, and retaining workforce.
+Prior to the program, businesses are asked to identify the opportunities and challenges related to hiring, training, promoting, and retaining the workforce.
 All business hosts will receive guidance and a variety of resources and materials to develop your experience.

 To provide a meaningful experience to the educators, businesses are asked to:

-- Guide educators through your entire business environment, highlighting the skills that are vital to your business
+- Guide educators through your entire business environment, highlighting the skills that are vital to your business.

-- Share knowledge of the structure of the organization as well as the profile of the workplace (employment opportunities, educational background, salary ranges, training needs, ongoing professional development, etc.)
+- Share knowledge of the structure of the organization as well as the profile of the workplace (employment opportunities, educational background, salary ranges, training needs, ongoing professional development, etc.).

-- Expose educators to careers that are facing critical workforce shortages
+- Expose educators to careers that are facing critical workforce shortages.

-- Discuss skills needed and challenges facing the industry
+- Discuss skills needed and challenges facing the industry.

-- Discuss topics such as the impact of technology, diversity in the workplace, employee benefits and work ethic
+- Discuss topics such as the impact of technology, diversity in the workplace, employee benefits, and work ethic.

-- Assign them a mentor to serve as their liaison to the business
+- Assign them a mentor to serve as their liaison to the business.

 Next steps: If you are a business interested in applying to be a business host, please submit this form by clicking here.